LT-IntroToAI-SY2324/a2-movie-chatbot-C-Rosari0/a2_writeup.md

 ## Reflection Questions
-1. What was difficult for you while completing the match function?
+1. What was difficult for you while completing the match function? getting the Asserts to pass because there were multiple answers to figure which actually pass with all

-2. Explain how you could use the match function for extracting information from a movie database.
+2. Explain how you could use the match function for extracting information from a movie database. can use the match function to find specific attributes for the movie that will match with a year , tittle or director